nyu-big-data/final-project-group_101/CheckPoint Submission/README.md

 ```

+8. To see the output of the scripts, run the following command:

-8. The Application ID is the last part of url, or in the example above, application_1613664569968_2108.
-Note that your Application ID will be different every time you spark-submita job.
-To see the output of the scripts, run the following command:
+Note: The Application ID is the last part of url, or in the example above, application_1613664569968_2108.
+Your Application ID will be different every time you spark-submita job.
 ```bash
 yarn logs -applicationId <your_application_id> -log_files stdout
 yarn logs -applicationId <your_application_id> -log_files stderr